 Applicants must submit an initial portfolio in electronic format for review with their HTC application.
 If selected for an interview, applicants are required to bring a portfolio that includes images and actual work.
 A high school class rank in the upper 10%, high scores on standardized tests (a minimum 30 ACT, 1300 SAT), and a personal interview with the director of studies in studio art are all required for entry.
 The deadline for applications is December 1st, and admission interviews are held in January.

 First-year students at Ohio University may apply to transfer into the studio art B.F.A. tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
 The deadline for application is December 1st, and admission interviews are held in January.

 First-year students at another institution may apply to transfer into the studio art B.F.A. tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
 The deadline for application is December 1st, and admission interviews are held in January.

 Opportunities Upon Graduation

-Graduates of the HTC program in studio art B.F.A. who are rigorous about the completion of the degree requirements are well prepared for graduate study.
+Graduates of the HTC program in studio art B.F.A. who are serious and rigorous about the completion of the degree requirements are well prepared for graduate study.
 They will produce significant and high quality portfolios for applications to respected M.F.A. programs.